-Placing a loved one in nursing home is among the hardest decisions we can ever make.
+Placing a loved one in a nursing home is among the hardest decisions we can ever make.
 The decision can be agonizing for both the family and the loved one.
-The only thing that makes the decision bearable is the belief that the loved one will be in a safe and caring environment.
+The only thing that makes the decision bearable is believing that the loved one will be in a safe and caring environment.

-Sadly, there are many nursing homes that provide anything but a safe and caring environment.
-Instead, our loved ones are often neglected, sometimes severely neglected, on occasion even abused, and quit frequently subjected to unsafe, unclean, and unprofessional medical practices.
+Sadly, many nursing homes provide anything but a safe and caring environment.
+Instead, our loved ones are often neglected, sometimes severely neglected, occasionally abused, and quite frequently subjected to unsafe, unclean, and unprofessional medical practices.

 If your loved one has been seriously injured as a result of nursing home neglect or abuse, you, your family and your loved one have rights.
 The Albuquerque Attorneys of Collins & Collins, P.C. are here to help.
 Give us a call or contact us online.

-In the meantime, we hope that you find some information that is helpful here to help guide you through this very difficult and stressful time.
+In the meantime, we hope that you find some helpful information here to help guide you through this very difficult and stressful time.

-Nursing Home Abuse and Neglect is a Growing Problem
+Nursing Home Abuse and Neglect are a Growing Problem

 Many Types of Abuse: Family Should be Aware of Signs

-There are numerous varieties of nursing home abuse including physical abuse or neglect, psychological abuse and neglect, emotional abuse, and sexual abuse.
-It is important for family members to watch for signs of nursing home abuse.
+There are numerous varieties of nursing home abuse, including physical abuse or neglect, psychological abuse and neglect, emotional abuse, and sexual abuse.
+It is crucial for family members to watch for signs of nursing home abuse.

 Causes of Nursing Home Abuse

-The causes for nursing home abuse are many.
-One main contributing factor is the fact that many nursing home personnel are underpaid, under qualified and under trained.
+The causes of nursing home abuse are many.
+One main contributing factor is that many nursing home personnel are underpaid, underqualified, and undertrained.
 This is astonishing in light of the profits generated by the industry as a whole.

-These issues reflect in part negligent hiring of unqualified staff.
-A much more serious problem is the hiring of employees with a history of abuse and neglect.
+These issues reflect, in part, the negligent hiring of unqualified staff.
+A more serious problem is hiring employees with a history of abuse and neglect.
 It is not unusual for an abusive employee to have a history of abusive or negligent conduct in prior jobs.

 Right to Recovery for Injuries and Damages

-The recovery for victims of nursing home abuse is dependent upon the circumstances of abuse and neglect, and the resultant injuries.
-These will include all the elements of damages in a personal injury or wrongful death claim.
+The recovery for victims of nursing home abuse is dependent upon the circumstances of abuse and neglect and the resultant injuries.
+These will include all the damages in a personal injury or wrongful death claim.

-Other circumstances may also affect recovery such as the history of the facility as well as the history of the perpetrator(s) of the abuse.
-There are some facilities that simply do not learn from mistakes and continue the same abusive and neglectful practices despite complaints and claims piling up.
+Other circumstances may also affect recoveries, such as the history of the facility and the history of the perpetrator(s) of the abuse.
+Some facilities do not learn from mistakes and continue abusive and neglectful practices despite complaints and claims.

 In addition, an abusive staff member typically does not come with a clean slate.
 He or she often has a history.
 Unfortunately, employee screening of nursing home employees is often negligent in itself.
-A history of abuse on the part of the perpetrator as well as the failure to screen by the employer is important factors in a nursing home abuse claim.
+A history of abuse on the part of the perpetrator and the failure to screen by the employer is an essential factor in a nursing home abuse claim.

-The injuries can cover a spectrum of damages including serious physical injuries, medical expenses, mental anguish, wrongful death and everything in between.
+The injuries can cover a spectrum of damages, including severe physical injuries, medical expenses, mental anguish, wrongful death and everything in between.
 Proof of damages will often involve extensive attorney time and significant expert witness assistance and costs.
-In fact, the expert witnesses who will be a medical professional, nursing home professional, staffing professional or the like are critical to these claims.
+The expert witnesses, who will be medical professionals, nursing home professionals, staffing professionals,s or the like, are critical to these claims.

 Do Not Delay

 Nursing home claims carry the same deadlines as other personal injury claims.
-You should understand these deadlines and make sure that you do not miss one.
+You should understand these deadlines and ensure you do not miss one.
 Missing a deadline will bar your claims completely.

 Keep in mind that deadlines vary depending on the type of defendant.
-In other words, the deadlines on claims against government run facilities are much shorter than the deadlines on claims against private entities.
+In other words, the deadlines for claims against government run facilities are much shorter than those against private entities.

 However, first and foremost, if you loved one is being abused or neglected; you should take steps to protect your loved one.
 This above all should be the focus of your efforts.